BitScientific/pdsnd_github/README.md

 Version control

 ### Description
-Chjore: Init changes second part
+Chore: Init changes second part
+chore: changes with Python files

 ### Files used
 Include the files used